temporalio/documentation/docs/java/signals.md

 The following example shows how signals can be used to update the Workflow state.
 You can use the `Workflow.await` to block the current Workflow Execution until the provided unblock condition is evaluated to `true`.
 In our case, the unblocking condition is evaluated to `true` when we receive a signal that updates the greeting to something different from the current greeting.
-This workflow completes when the greeting becomes "Bye".
+This Workflow completes when the greeting becomes "Bye".

 ```java
 @WorkflowInterface